-Background: I got Tetanus on August 15, 2004. (this is background) The ER diagnosed me as Paranoid because I was screaming from muscle contractions they couldn’t see: the site of the injury wasn’t swollen.
-The deciding factor for the ER was hospital records: several years earlier I had tried to kill myself while protesting abuse by IRS.
-A letter I’d written was pinned to me when I was taken unconscious from my exhaust filled car to the ER where I was revived and my “profound B12 deficiency” was discovered.
-Upon regaining consciousness I was taken to the psych ward where, because of protesting IRS, I was labeled Paranoid.
-Thus, more than a decade later the hospital referred to its records rather than my symptoms and “diagnosed” me as paranoid.
+Background: I got Tetanus on August 15, 2004.
+The ER diagnosed “Paranoia”.
+I was screaming from muscle contractions they couldn’t see.
+There was no swelling around the puncture wound.
+So, the deciding factor was hospital records.
+Years earlier I’d tried to kill myself while protesting abuse by IRS.
+US News & World Report used my IRS experience in a piece they ran.
+An EMT pinned one of my letters to me when they took me unconscious from my exhaust filled car to the ER where they revived me and discovered my “profound B12 deficiency.”
+Upon regaining consciousness I was taken to the psych ward.
+Thus, more than a decade later the ER referred to hospital records rather than my symptoms and “diagnosed” paranoia.
 Luckily they gave me some antibiotic, to humor me, as they put it.

 The delay and interim inadequate doses of antibiotic showed me something valuable, however.

 Metronidazol ended long-term diarrhea

 Each of the small courses of antiobiotic changed the texture of my stool (this is so gross, but it is also the only way to tell you this) however the changes didn’t last.
 The last course of Metronidazol not only changed the texture, the change lasted.

 That means that among other things, when I eat corn now, it no longer comes out looking like corn.
-The most probable explanation is that I now have more stomach acid due to the antibiotic killing the h.pylori that had been attached to my stomach lining.
+That’s probably because I have more stomach acid.
+Most likely, the antibiotic killed the h.pylori attached to my stomach lining.
 And, I seem to be regaining some balance and not bumping into doorways as much.
 Living in the hydrogen sulfide from the privy pit had affected my balance, memory, soft tissue, etc.